 - Common pain medications are not sufficient for people suffering from TM

-- First-division pain, in the forehead and eye area, occurs less often
+- First-division pain in the forehead and eye area occurs less often

 - Remission can occur where no pain is felt for a period of time

 The most common cause for this type of neuralgia is pressure on the trigeminal nerve caused by a neighboring blood vessel.
-As we age, our arteries elongate creating possible contact nerves.
+As we age, our arteries elongate, creating possible contact with nerves.
 This contact can degrade the myelin sheath surrounding the nerve fibers.
-This myelin sheath is crucial as it insulates nerves.
+Myelin sheath is crucial as it insulates nerves.

-Those suffering from this type of neuralgia, initially, may believe their pain to be associated with dental procedures.
-Some sufferers will even get root canals and teeth extracted, thinking it to be the cause of their pain.
+Many people desperate for relief will get root canals and teeth extracted, hoping to get to the underlying cause of their pain.
 Dental problems should be ruled out as a likely cause.
 Neuralgia pain can also resemble the discomfort associated with an abscessed tooth.
 If you’ve ever experienced an abscess, you know how painful it is.
-This gives you a glimpse into the severity of the pain in trigeminal neuralgia.
+This gives you a glimpse into the severity of the pain trigeminal neuralgia can cause.

 Myelin Sheath Damage And Viruses